evolutionlandorg/docs/advanced/furnace.md

 ---
 # The Furnace

-**The Furnace is an NFT minting system that can be used to synthesize a variety of NFTs and FTs into new ones, in order to create new GameFi opportunies and enhance the ingame tokenonics.**
+**The Furnace is an NFT minting system that can be used to synthesize a variety of NFTs and FTs into new ones, in order to create new GameFi opportunities and enhance the ingame tokenonics.**

 ![furnace](../.gitbook/assets/advanced-furnace-1-en.jpg)